jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Nue.md

 RacialMods:
 Languages: Common
 SQ: cloud form
+SpecialAbilities:
+  Cloud Form (Su): >
-SpecialAbilities: Cloud Form (Su) A nue can change into the form of a 10-foot black cloud or back to its normal form as a standard action.
+    A nue can change into the form of a 10-foot black cloud or back to its normal form as a standard action.
 A nue in cloud form is otherwise treated as if under the effects of gaseous form, except that it obscures vision like fog cloud.
+  Poison (Ex): >
-Poison (Ex) Bite-injury; save Fort DC 21; frequency 1/round for 6 rounds; effect 1d4 Strength damage; cure 2 consecutive saves.
+    Bite-injury; save Fort DC 21; frequency 1/round for 6 rounds; effect 1d4 Strength damage; cure 2 consecutive saves.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: